transitland/transitland-datastore/doc/route_stop_pattern.md

 Route, Stop, Feed, and Operator Onestop Ids.
 The RouteStopPattern Onestop Id has 5 components instead of 3, with each component separated by a dash just as the ids of the latter Transitland entities.
 The first 3 components are exactly the Route Onestop Id of the Route to which the RouteStopPattern belongs to.
 The fourth component is the first 6 hexadecimal characters of the MD5 hash produced from the stop pattern string (stop onestop id's separated by comma).
 The fifth component is the first 6 hexadecimal characters of the MD5 hash produced from geometry coordinates as a string (coordinates separated by comma).

 ### Distance calculation algorithm
 Each Schedule Stop Pair will be associated to a RouteStopPattern.
 In addition, two attributes have been added to Schedule Stop Pair: origin_distance_traveled and destination_distance_traveled.
 These are the distances, in meters rounded to the nearest decimeter, of the origin and destination stops along the line geometry from the start point.

 The algorithm to compute these distances runs as follows:

   1) Initialize the total distance traveled counter to 0.0.

-  2) Determine whether the first stop of the stop pattern lies before the start point of the line geometry.
-If so, store that stop's distance as 0.0 and add the distance from that stop to the first point of the line geometry to the distance traveled of the second stop.
+  2) Determine whether the first stop of the stop pattern lies before the start point of the line geometry.* If so, store that stop's distance as 0.0 and add the distance from that stop to the first point of the line geometry to the distance traveled of the second stop.

   3) Initialize evaluation line geometry and set it to the complete Route Stop Pattern line geometry.

   4) For each stop in the stop pattern starting with the second stop:
-      a) Find its nearest point to the line geometry.
-These calculations are done in a Cartesian projection.
+      a) Find its nearest point to the line geometry.**
       b) Once the nearest point is found, split the line at this point into two.
       c) For the first half of the split, add the lengths of the segments to the total distance counter, and store the current stop's distance as that total distance traveled.
       d) The second half of the split is now the evaluation line geometry.
-Repeat 3) with this line and with the next stop in the stop pattern.
+Repeat 4) with this line and with the next stop in the stop pattern.

-  5) Determine whether the last stop is after the end point of the comparison line geometry.
-If so, add the distance from the stop to the endpoint to that stop's distance traveled.
+  5) Determine whether the last stop is after the last point of the comparison line geometry.
+If so, add the distance from the stop to the last point to that stop's distance traveled.

+*
+** These calculations are done in a Cartesian projection.

 Here is a visualization.
+X's represent stops, and pipes represent line endpoints.
 Spaces and dashes are 1 unit long.

+Step 1

 x |-----x--------x--------| x

+Step 2/3

 0 |-----x--------x--------| x

+Step 4

 0 |-----6--------x--------| x

+Step 4

 0 |-----6--------15--------| x

+Step 5

 0 |-----6--------15--------| 24